“YOU NEVER LISTEN TO ME!!!!”

 Parenting, at its core, is the ultimate communication relationship.
 Active listening paves the way for us to have a better relationship with our kids.

-To feel listened to is to feel respected, valued, and loved.
+To feel heard is to feel respected, valued, and loved.
 When our kids feel like we really listen to them, it builds their confidence and self-esteem.
 It reduces arguments.
 It makes them feel intelligent and capable.
 It builds emotional intelligence.

 #1 – Take a Deep Breath